Lemon Verbena Tea Bags

 Health Benefits of Lemon Verbena Tea

 Lemon Verbena Tea contains an abundance of vitamins, minerals and other antioxidants.
 This includes verbascoside, nerol, geraniol and citral.
 These compounds combined can combat free radicals in the body.
-By potentially neutralising free radicals, Lemon Verbena can reduce the risks of developing type-2 diabetes and cardiovascular disease.
+By potentially neutralising free radicals, Verbena Tea Benefits an reduce the risks of developing type-2 diabetes and cardiovascular disease.

 Furthermore, Lemon Verbena Tea Bags contains only two calories per serving.
 This makes it an excellent choice for weight loss, combined with its astounding metabolic effects.
 Indeed, this Herbal Tea can increase fat-burning by optimising various bodily processes.